manifestinteractive/analytics-debug-panel/README.md

 - [X] Easily Inspect, Search & Filter Network Requests
 - [X] Copy Output to Clipboard
 - [X] Supports Light & Dark Themes

-[Red Van Workshop](https://redvanworkshop.com) works with online retailers that have a variety of Analytic Providers for their differing business needs.
-Working on new integrations and debugging existing ones is an integral part of our developer process.
-This Browser Extension was built to help make that process easier.
-We hope you will find it as useful as we do, and if you want to help make it better, we'd love to hear from you.

 ## Installation